NicholasYJH/NicholasYJH/Capstone3.md

 <a><a href="images/Capstone 3 Dashboard.JPG" target="_blank"><img src="images/Capstone 3 Dashboard.JPG"/></a>

+Moving on, we will be assisting a couple's purchasing decision base on a few particulars and status of theirs.
+Details are in the image below.

 <a><a href="images/C3 Profile.JPG" target="_blank"><img src="images/C3 Profile.JPG"/></a>

 <a><a href="images/C3 Recomend.JPG" target="_blank"><img src="images/C3 Recomend.JPG"/></a>